ovh/docs/pages/platform/ai/gi_02_concepts_data/guide.en-gb.md

 > [!primary]
 >
-> Volumes which are in **read-write** do not allow you to delete data from your Object Storage.
+> Volumes which are in **read-write** do not allow you to **delete** data from your Object Storage.
 If you delete them in your notebook, they will still be present in your object container, even after synchronisation.

-If you need to go and delete data from your object container, you can mount your volume in `RWD`.
+If you need to delete data from your object container, you can mount your volume in `RWD`.

 - **Read Write Delete** (shorten by `RWD`): you have full access to your data in your job or notebook.
 You can therefore write, modify, add or **delete** data in this container.